Against Me!: 2007–2010: New Wave and White Crosses

 Against Me! moved to Sire Records for 2007's New Wave, produced by Butch Vig.
 It debuted at no. 57 on the Billboard 200 and featured their first charting single, "Thrash Unreal", which reached no. 11 on Billboard's Modern Rock Tracks chart.
 "White People for Peace", "Stop!", and "New Wave" were also released as singles, and New Wave was named as Spin's album of the year.
 The DVD Live at the Key Club followed later that year.
 In 2008, Against Me! supported Foo Fighters on a North American tour, and Sire released the digital EP New Wave B-Sides.
 In October 2008, while traveling west on I-80, en route to Salt Lake City, their tour bus hit a patch of ice; causing it to spin and land on its side in a ditch.
-Also, their trailer broke free from the hitch and all of their equipment was strewn in the middle of the highway.
 No one was harmed.

 For the 2008 presidential election, Against Me! partnered with Rock the Vote.
-The PSA features footage of Against Me! performing "Stop!"
-The new single from their current Sire Records album New Wave.
-Directed by Directed by Mark Klasfeld (Foo Fighters, Gnarls Barkley, Jay-Z), it is centered on a red draped polling booth surrounded and inspired by a set of issues that come alive – everything from pro-choice/pro-life protestors defending their position to a soldier peaking through the curtain.
-The voting booth is a metaphor for all of the issues that are important to individuals that could be changed by voting; everything from health care to the environment.
-These issues intermix with the band's performance to a point where the voting booth sparks and explodes symbolizing the urgency and nature of this Presidential election.
-Rock the Vote's partnership with Against Me! is in keeping with the organization's 18-year-history of fusing celebrity, music, and politics in an effort to inspire, engage, and mobilize a generation to action.
-Rock the Vote taps into the entertainment community and youth culture to engage youth in the political process.